duxli/react-lib-starter/README.md

-# `@utori-dev/template-simple-typescript-library`
+# `@duxli/react-lib-starter`

-Simple and imperfect template for a TypeScript library.
+Simple and imperfect template for a React library.

 ## Overview

-This template allows you to create a simple TypeScript library.
+This template allows you to create a simple React library.

 It includes basic configurations for [Prettier](prettier), [Jest](jest), and [TypeScript][typescript].
+It also includes a simple [demo app][demo] created with [Create React App][create-react-app].

 ## Getting Started